dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 tags: [Web]
 ---

-Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) describing a way to split a bill that's as fast as "credit card roulette" but fair!
+Years ago I came across a [fascinating article](https://messymatters.com/expectorant/) about these staticians that devised a way to split a bill that's as fast as "credit card roulette" but fair!
 Amazingly, the process asks for just a single piece of information about the meal.

-Like credit card roulette, one person will pay the bill, but that person is selected probabilistically.
-If you keep using the app, there is mathematically no way to cheat and you will, on average, pay what you owe.
-In reality, you never actually do pay what you owe, though you do pay what you owe "in expectation".
+Like credit card roulette, one person pays the bill, but that person is selected probabilistically.
+If you keep using the app, on average you will pay what you owe, and there is no way to cheat.
+The mental frame is that though in reality, you never actually pay what you owe, you always pay what you owe "in expectation".
+That is, the chance you pay the bill is equal to your share of it.
+Order just an OJ, your chance is small, order the filet mignon your chance is big.
+But still, how can you figure out what everyone's chances are based on a single piece of information?

 Here's how it works, and it's quite simple!
 Imagine the bill as a pie, and all the items are wedges with area equal to their percent of the total.
 Now, throw a dart at the pie.
 Whoever's item the dart lands on pays for the meal.
 That's it.
 It's straightforward to see that the probability the dart lands on one of your items is exactly your share of the bill.
 Notice though, we don't need to keep a record of who bought what, we just need to arrange the items (in whatever order), throw a dart at it, and then ask who bought the item the dart landed on.
 We only need one piece of info!

-The originators of the idea created an app for it, but I felt it sorely needed a refresh, so I made [TableStakes](https://tablestakes.cc).

 A few questions off the bat: